 This has come somewhere pretty far, as in the men’s fashion is so, so far, so far that it’s running so fast towards the women’s fashion and in attempting to grab it by the voluminous dresses or, at least, touch the heal of the women’s fashion it falls.
-But it’s not a tragic fall, it’s just like when a kid hampers and then gets up and then the kid (men’s fashion) is back on the race lane again.
+It’s not a tragic fall, however.
+It’s just like a kid hampering, getting up and back on the race lane again.

 And that is good.
 Great.
 It means fashion for men is growing and we might have to deal with its puberty any time now.